USDA-ARS-GBRU/MicroMPN_data-files/README.md

    - 4.1. *Subfolder*: R_analysis

       - This folder contains two files, an R script and an R input file.
 Differences between group means for the MPN-RFU microplate assay were compared by a one-way ANOVA, followed by the post-hoc test for multiple comparisons Tukey’s Honest Significant Differences.
 However, for spotting on agar, since the assumption of normality was violated, we ran the non-parametric test Kruskal-Wallis, followed by the Dunn’s test for multiple comparisons.
 The input file contains both MPN and MPN adjusted data.
-Users can subset the columns to run the analysis with either of the MPN values.
+Users can run the analysis with MPN adjusted values by simply subsetting for the correct columns in the input file.

       - R_script - "backup_oneway_dataMPN_micrompn_trim_norarity_community_R.txt"

       - R_input_file - "data_micrompn_trim_norarity_community_R.csv" (the same file used in section 3.2)